kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 - Data Structure: Arrangement of collection of data items so that operations on that data can be done efficiently.
 - Where do data structures live?
 	- Main memory (RAM)
-- When a program (stored on HD) is run, it is brought into main m
+- When a program (stored on HD) is run, it is brought into main memory.
+Then the CPU executes that program.
+- Data is also brought into the main memory (for example a MS Word document) -- cannot be processed when in the hard drive.